A 210 MW reciprocating engine power station near Adelaide

 The Barker Inlet Power Station demonstrates our support for an orderly transition to a carbon-constrained future.
 The new investment will help phase out the existing turbines with efficient technology that will produce less greenhouse gas per unit of electricity generated.

-The proposed Barker Inlet Power Station will be located on Torrens Island, alongside the AGL Torrens Island Power Station site, 18km from Adelaide’s CBD.
+The Barker Inlet Power Station will be located on Torrens Island, alongside the AGL Torrens Island Power Station site, 18km from Adelaide’s CBD.

 In July 2017, we announced a $295 million investment to develop a 210 MW reciprocating engine power station, the Barker Inlet Power Station.
 This station would sit alongside our Torrens Island Power Station site near Adelaide, South Australia.